RichardMidnight/pi-safe/README.md

    3) Startup Pi-Safe from the menu.
 Or in a terminal, type in 'pisafe'

-   5) Use the menu to select BACKUP, select your SD-card and give the image-file a name.
+   5) Use the menu to select BACKUP, select your SD-card and the image-file a name.

    6) Watch your image-file get created, shrunk and compressed automatically.

    7) Note: At this point, I have left several safeties in place.
 I may add an option to remove them in the future.
-For ezample you have to type in "YES" before it will RESTORE an image file to an SD card.
+For example you have to type in "YES" before it will RESTORE an image file to an SD card.
  .